marceloMiotto/UdacityWebFullStackProject6/README.md

     Wikipedia

 # To run this app you will need to perform the steps below (cmd window)
-    Install the Create React
-        run the command: npm install -g create-react-app then run the command: create-react-app nbhmap
+    Create a directory called "nbhmap"
-    Download and unzip the entire project files to nbhmap created on step above Inside the directory "nbhmap" run the command: npm start
+    Download and unzip the entire project files to directory "nbhmap" created on step above Inside the directory "nbhmap" run the commands below:
+        * npm install
+        * npm start

 # How to use the app
     The app is a neighborhood map, from "Menino Deus, Porto Alegre - Brazil"